lynnfaraday/aresmush.com/tutorials/code/dispatcher.md

             ... perform backup code ...
         end

-> <i class="fa fa-exclamation-triangle"></i> **Important:** Exercise caution when using spawns.
-Most Ares code is threadsafe because it's stand-alone helper methods and command classes created on demand, but you can cause weird effects if your spawned task starts changing database fields on a character while other commands are still running.
+{% include note.html content="Exercise caution when using spawns.
+Most Ares code is threadsafe because it's stand-alone helper methods and command classes created on demand, but you can cause weird effects if your spawned task starts changing database fields on a character while other commands are still running." %}

 ## Timers